richardjkendall/design-as-code/README.md

 This is work-in-progress, and there is lots still [to-do](#to-do)

 ## How it works
 This tool allows you to define your application design as code similar to Terraform.
-It uses the HCL language, but defines some new constructs:
+It uses the HCL language, and has a configurable schema, but it comes with some pre-created constructs including:

 * load_balancer
 * server